U.S. appeals court saves $210 million Hyundai-Kia fuel economy settlement

 The case began after the U.S. Environmental Protection Agency found flaws in Hyundai’s and Kia’s testing procedures, prompting the automakers to lower fuel efficiency estimates for about 900,000 vehicles from the 2011, 2012 and 2013 model years.

-Lawyers for objecting drivers had no immediate comment.
+James Feinman, a lawyer for some objectors, said the court misapplied the law.
 Hyundai said it was grateful for the decision.
-Kia and its lawyers did not immediately respond to requests for comment.
+Kia and its lawyers did not respond to requests for comment.

-The decision by Circuit Judge Jacqueline Nguyen upheld a settlement approved in June 2015 by U.S. District Judge George Wu in Los Angeles.
+Circuit Judge Jacqueline Nguyen’s decision upheld a settlement approved in June 2015 by U.S. District Judge George Wu in Los Angeles.

 Wu “made careful findings, which the objectors here largely do not challenge, and which more than support the judgment,” Nguyen wrote.